GoogleCloudPlatform/gke-poc-toolkit/README.md

 ## Introduction

 The GKE Proof of Concept (PoC) Toolkit is a demo generator for Google Kubernetes Engine (GKE).
 It sets out to provide a set of infrastructure as code (IaC) which deploys GKE clusters with a strong security posture that can be used to step through demos, stand up a POC, and deliver a codified example which can be the basis of a production implementation in your own CICD pipelines.

-## What gets installed

-This project installs a CLI interface for deploying one or more GKE clusters in a standalone or shared VPC network.
-All GKE clusters are deployed with a default hardened configuration.
-The CLI also accepts an input template for customizing your deployment.

-For more details on what is deployed and what can be customized, you can check out our architectural document [here](docs/architecture.md).

 ## Prerequisites